DanaeMtz/TRSXgenerator/buildtrsx/README.md

                 An intent is linked to a set of entities.
 The links node describes the entities that can be used in sample annotations for this intent.
         - **concepts** (one)
+        The concepts node is composed by the ontology entities and contains:
+            - **concept** (zero-many)
+            Each concept node defines a single entity and contains:
+                - **relations** (zero-one)
+                The relations node specifies the relation between entities.
+Relations can be of type isA, hasA, or hasReferrers.
+The relations node contains:
+                    - **relation** (zero-many)

     - dictionary node (zero-one)
     - sample node (zero-many).